 The History of Ancient Education

-The Establishment of School
+The Establishment of Schools

-Xu were divided into East Xu and the West Xu.
-In the east of the capital of the Zhou Kingdom stood the East Xu, and it was the precursor of college, where the children of the nobility were educated; in the west of the capital was the West Xu, and it was the precursor of elementary school, where the children of the common people studied.
-The East Xu only recruited the children of the nobility, and it was just a dream for the children of the common people.
+Xu were divided into East Xu and West Xu.
+East of the capital of the Zhou kingdom stood the East Xu.
+These were the precursors of college, where the children of nobility were educated.
+West of the capital stood the West Xu.
+These were the precursors of elementary schools, where the children of ordinary citizens studied.
+The East Xu only recruited children of the nobility, and were just a dream for children of the ordinary people.

 Classification of Ancient Chinese Education

 Generally speaking, ancient Chinese education was divided into official school education and private school education.
 These supplemented each other to train talent for the ruling classes.